Aakash-Gujja/Transform9-FedRAMP-20X-Pilot/README.md

 ## Step 2 - Key Security Indicators and Validations

-Gather and upload evidence into Pramify Cloud for each KSI validation, using automation where possible.
-Instructions and commands for each evidence object are included to provide context to the evidence process and resutls.
+Gather and upload evidence into Paramify Cloud for each KSI validation, using automation where possible.
+Instructions and commands for each evidence object are included to provide context to the evidence process and results.

 <img width="2530" height="895" alt="Screenshot 2025-08-18 090806" src="https://github.com/user-attachments/assets/4767be69-6025-496d-9ba8-310a6d6c1cdc" />